 Dedicated Team: Running an AI-first product comes with its own challenges.
 But for a company like Skit.ai, which has a dedicated team of 400-500 people laboring to solve just the voice conundrum, you can expect an outstanding product that is always further along on the learning curve and stands true to its promises.

 Long-term Engagement: Voice is the future of customer support.
 No other modality will come close, especially with the blazing advancements in Voice AI.
 So, a voice solution must not be implemented with a very narrow view of time and cost.
 Deeply committed Voice AI vendors will be the ones to seek as they will deliver superior results that not only help companies save costs but also aid them in carving out an exceptional voice strategy for brand differentiation.

-For further discussion and information on Voice AI solutions and implementations, feel free to book an appointment with one of our experts using the chat tool below.
+For further information on Voice AI solutions and implementations, feel free to book a call with one of our experts using the chat tool below.

 The U.S. economy has been shrinking, with many experts pointing out that technically we have already entered a recession, as the economy has now contracted for two consecutive quarters.
 Fears of a recession have dominated most sectors of the economy over the last few months.

 The economy is slowing, inflation is high, and the Federal Reserve has been increasing its interest rates, and yet the data suggest that we find ourselves in a more complex and nuanced situation.
 Unemployment is still very low and the economy has been adding hundreds of thousands of new jobs each month, suggesting that it’s not all doom and gloom.